Foxxyyy/Magic-RDR/README.md

 # Notes
 If you want to edit regular files such as .xml, the best way to do it is to extract it, to use a text editor such as Notepad++.
 Then when you're good, save it and import it back in the .RPF.
 Don't forget to check the 'Compress' checkbox when you import it.
 The compress option is necessary for all the non-resource files.
-You can see if it's a resource by clicking on the file properties in the viewer.
+You can see if a file is a resource by clicking on file properties.

+Don't check 'compress' for any of the RAGE resources listed before.

 # Credits
 - Im Foxxyyy